syncfusion-content/blazor-docs/blazor/diagram-component/user-handle.md

 ## Initialization an user handle

-The user handle can enables for the selected nodes/connectors by setting a `SelectorConstraints` as `UserHandles` and then use the `UserHandle` class to create an object for the user handles.
+The user handle can enables for the selected nodes/connectors by setting a `SelectorConstraints` as `UserHandle` and then use the `UserHandle` class to create an object for the user handles.
 The following code example used to enable and create an user handles for the diagram nodes/connectors.

 ```csharp
 @using Syncfusion.Blazor.Diagram